skillz-blockchain/baas_docs/docs/Node_deep.md

 The Node is a package that contain two sub-entities:
 - A blockchain node
-- A NodeJS server that allow it to be interactive
+- A NodeJS server that allows it to be interactive

-The package is bundle thanks to docker. it contains all dependencies required for every supported protocol by SkillZ.
+The package is bundled thanks to docker.
+It contains all dependencies required for every supported protocol by SkillZ.
 So it is able to deploy any kind of blockchain supported by SkillZ [_link_](GlobalUnderstanding.md#supported-protocol).

-The Node require Docker and that required TCP ports are open [_here for detailed_](Node.md#launching-your-node).
+The Node requires Docker and open TCP ports [_here for detailed_](Node.md#launching-your-node).

-## Node api
+## Node API

-The Node has multiple routes which allows SkillZ server to give him several indications seen before in [server](Server.md)<br>
+The Node has multiple routes which allow SkillZ server to give him several indications seen before in [server](Server.md)<br>
 The Node disables specific routes depending on the _Decentralized level_ specified on the WebApp (_incoming_). <br>

 Quick list of routes:
 - Remove node
 - Create node
-- Add peer
+- Add a peer
 - Get Node infos

 Once the blockchain node is started, people can access the hosted blockchain through its IP/Port, allowing interaction with wallet providers (through RPC, e.g: Metamask, Web3).

 ## Configuration

-The Node is pre-configured with an authentification key to the skills server and a config file that disable some of routes based on _Decentralised level_.
+The Node is pre-configured with an authentication key to the SkillZ server and a config file that disables some of routes based on _Decentralised level_.
 This configuration is done on the web app through an intuitive ui.

-For developers, the Node has a `config.js` file that allows a you to configure his Node on the go (before it started once, in case not, the user has to recreate a new one and delete the old one)
+For developers, the Node has a `config.js` file that allows you to configure the Node on the go (before it started once, in case not, the user has to recreate a new one and delete the old one)